1. Definition

 From $(1)$ we can obtain :

-Once the $\lambda$’s (eigenvalues) are found by solving the determinant, we replace them in the matrix in $(4)$ for determining the associated eigenvectors.
+Once the $\lambda$’s (eigenvalues) are found by solving the determinant, we replace them in the matrix in $(4)$ to determine the associated eigenvectors.

 Example I